shreyasaxena2/major-project/beta-test.md

 # A non - programmers feedback

-- More than one player
+- I liked the concept a lot overall, it was clear and simple, while still being engaging and fun
-- Being able to pause and resume the game
+- The little icon that moved was a super cute design!
-- Keep track of high score
+- The directions were straightforward, and I was able to execute all the moves easily; I found that it moved very smoothly
-- Boosts/Upgrades
+- I liked that there were different levels as opposed to staying on the same screen constantly, it made the game more fun
-- Word of the day to collect
+- One piece of feedback would be to have an indication that the game is about to end if possible, as it was a little abrupt